-The Vietnam Program at the Kennedy School has been studying Vietnam’s development for over twenty years.
-Its flagship initiative is the Fulbright Economics Teaching Program (the Fulbright School), a Ho Chi Minh City-based center for public policy research, teaching, and policy dialogue.
-The Fulbright School studies closely the challenges facing Vietnam, as the country strives to increase its participation in the global economy and raise income levels of most Vietnamese.
+The Vietnam Program at the Kennedy School has been studying Vietnam’s development for over twenty five years.
+Its flagship initiative is the former Fulbright Economics Teaching Program (the Fulbright School), and now the current renamed Fulbright School of Public Policy and Management (FSPPM), a Ho Chi Minh City-based center for public policy research, teaching, and policy dialogue.
+The Fulbright School of Public Policy and Management (FSPPM) studies the challenges facing Vietnam, as the country strives to increase its participation in the global economy and raise income levels of most Vietnamese.

-Under the guidance of a faculty mentor, the Director's Intern will participate in activities in support of the School's academic programs and research initiatives.
+Under the guidance of a faculty mentor, the Director's intern will participate in activities in support of the School's academic programs and research initiatives.
 A research project on a topic selected in consultation with the School will be a major component of the intern’s work.
 Interns must possess strong writing and research skills.
 Interns will not be assigned administrative duties, though they may occasionally be asked to assist with a general task.
 Please note that interns will work under sometimes demanding conditions, due both to the difficulties inherent with living in a developing country as well as to the fast pace of the School's activities.

 My time at the Fulbright University in Ho Chi Minh City was informative and academically challenging, and invaluable as a cultural experience.

 The internship allows students to engage in individual research projects as well as work as research assistants to professors.
 Since I felt I didn't have an in-depth knowledge of the Vietnamese economy, I worked as a research assistant at first and then researched my own topic (an estimation of long run elasticities for demand in Vietnam), and I ended up using a lot of the econometric tools I learned at Harvard, which I supplemented a lot through self-study.